UNiXMIT/UNiXextend/kb/AcuTrace.md

 The Runtime, AcuServer, and AcuConnect can automatically produce compressed log files by adding the -g option.
 It is advisable to give the log file an extension of .gz or .zip to indicate it is a compressed archive.

 #### Timestamps
-To include timestamps on each line of the log files (does not apply to AcuXDBC logs), before proceeding with the following instructions set this in the environment, or add it to the related configuration file:
+To include timestamps on each line of the log files (does not apply to AcuXDBC logs).
+Before proceeding with the following instructions, set this in the environment, or add it to the related configuration file:

 ```
 FILE_TRACE_TIMESTAMP 1